 Where To Stay In Alexandria

-The best and most practical places stay to are in Old Town Alexandria.
-In fact, there is a cluster of outstanding hotels within walking distance of the King St./Old Town Metrorail station.
-For instance, Hilton Alexandria, Hyatt Centric Old Town Alexandria and Lorien Hotel & Spa are on King Street.
+The best and most practical places to stay are in Old Town Alexandria.
+A cluster of outstanding hotels is within walking distance of the King St./Old Town Metrorail station.
+For instance, Hilton Alexandria, Hyatt Centric Old Town Alexandria, and Lorien Hotel & Spa are on King Street.
 Of course, there are other options closer to the waterfront.
-In short detail, there are the Alexandrian, Morrison House and Hotel Indigo Old Town Alexandria.
+In short detail are the Alexandrian, Morrison House, and Hotel Indigo Old Town Alexandria.

 Related: Dining In The Northern Virginia Wine & Hunt Country